torataishou/fake-wikipedia/README.md

 # fake-wikipedia
-fake singlepaged wikipedia (for educational purposes only)
+fake single page wikipedia (for educational purposes only)